-Research and development ("R&D") expenses, consist primarily of engineering and product development costs to develop and support our products, regulatory expenses, non-recurring engineering and other costs associated with products and technologies that are in development, as well as related overhead costs.
+Research and development ("R&D") expenses consist primarily of engineering and product development costs to develop and support our products, regulatory expenses, non-recurring engineering and other costs associated with products and technologies that are in development, as well as related overhead costs.
 These expenses include personnel-related costs, including salaries and stock-based compensation, supplies, consulting fees, prototyping, testing, materials, travel expenses, depreciation and allocated facility overhead costs.
-Additionally, R&D expenses include internal and external costs associated with our regulatory compliance and quality assurance functions, and related overhead costs.
-The uncertainty regarding the implementation of the new OTC hearing aid regulatory framework will require that we evaluate our R&D expenses as new information becomes available.
+Additionally, R&D expenses include internal and external costs associated with our regulatory compliance and quality assurance functions and related overhead costs.